socketsupply/components/components/icon-container/README.md

 # IconContainer
-`IconContainer` is used to create an SVG icon with a custom size and color.
+The component `IconContainer` is used to create an SVG icon with a custom size and color.

 ## Demo